mjawwad19/MKS21X-FinalProject/README.md

 - Added work on Monomial class (Jawwad) and merged.
        -Our first merge conflict! *sheds a tear*

 - Complication#1: Adding/Subtracting a monomial to another monomial without the same base and exponent causes the creation of a polynomial, but polynomial has not yet been defined (created).
 So for now, we won't touch it but we need to figure this out.
+(Jawwad)
 - Complication#2: Multiplication can lead to monomials with more than one variable so eventually we WILL have to allow monomials to be multivariable and update our methods as such.
+(Jawad0)

 1/6/2019
 - Added multiply and divide polynomial by a monomial.
 Also wrote add and subtract polynomial from polynomial.
 (Peihua)

+1/7/2019
+- Added sub method for polynomial and cleaned up monomial's toString to avoid showing 1 as a coefficient and a degree (polynomials end up being longer and cluttered looking when they aren't)